winitzki/scall/tutorial/programming_dhall.md

 - If `F` is a functor and `R` is any fixed type then the type constructor `H` defined by `H a = R → F a` is again a functor.

 It turns out that the typeclass laws will hold automatically for typeclass evidence values computed via the "function type" combinators, for a wide range of typeclasses.
-(This is also proved in the book "The Science of Functional Programming".)
+(This is also proved in  "The Science of Functional Programming".)

-In later chapters of this book, we will study more systematically the typeclass derivation for a number of typeclasses and type combinators.
+In later chapters of this book, we will study systematically the possibilities of typeclass derivation for a number of typeclasses and type combinators.

 ## Leibniz equality types